Huanan Seafood Wholesale Market: Early identification of potential pandemic link (2019–2020)

+WHO investigation and later assessments (2021–2023)

 On 31 January 2021, a team of scientists led by the World Health Organization visited the wet market to investigate the origins of COVID-19.
 The WHO investigation determined that despite cluster cases there in an early outbreak and some contaminated surfaces found, no infected animal was found, concluding that human to human transmission at the market was likely, with the origin site still unknown.

 In late July 2022, two papers were published in the journal Science, both describing evidence that the pandemic likely began at the market, and probably did not originate at a laboratory.

-Even before the pandemic, the market was identified as a likely site for zoonosis (diseases hopping to humans from other species).
-There were over a thousand racoon-dogs for sale in the market, and about nine thousand other animals.
-Samples collected in the market in early 2020 showed high levels of SARS-CoV-2 and raccoon-dog genetic material (often both in the same samples), especially from a stall ("Stall 29") that kept a cage of racoon-dogs on top of a cage containing poultry, optimum conditions for the virus to hop the species barrier.
-The existence of such a stall has been contested by Chinese authorities; the stall had been photographed in 2014 by Edward C. Holmes, an Australian virologist who visited the market while working with local researchers, and while a guest professor with the Chinese Center for Disease Control and Prevention (CCDC) from 2014 to 2020; it had also been filmed by a local in December 2019 and posted on Weibo.
-Racoon-dogs are known to be able to catch and spread COVID-19 easily.
+The Chinese government has long insisted that the virus originated outside China, and until June 2021, denied that live animals were traded at the Huanan market.